amm926616/kitty-kats-scrapper/README.md

 # Kitty-Kats Scraper
 I got tired of the download speed limits on Keep2Share when trying to pirate MetArt albums from the Kitty-Kats website.
 This Python script scrapes HD images one by one from redirected hosting sites like "imagetwist.com", "imgspice.com", and "turbofile".
+Doesn't work for other than those yet.
 The images are saved in the ~/Pictures/.metart/ folder.

 ![screenshot](resources/screenshot.png)